alex-gedeon/alias-helper/README.md

 Usage: alh -u [ID] [new type] [new description]
 ```

+#### Blacklisting an alias

+Removing an alias from the regular output of `$alh -l` can be done through the `-b` flag.
+This option takes in either zero arguments, whereupon it prints all blacklisted aliases, or one argument in the form of the target alias's ID.

 ### Features

 Current Functionality:

 - Command line parsing for h, l, n, and u flags.
 - Create, parse, and update aliases locally (in ~/.bash_aliases file)
+- Blacklist aliases from appearing in list menu, run -b with no arguments for blacklist

 In development:

-- Blacklist aliases from appearing in list menu, have a special -l -b option for viewing blacklisted aliases
 - Make sure commented lines are ignored

 Future plans: